MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 ### Create resource using service principal

 The following section provides an example of how to create an Azure service resource with a service principal.

-To sign in with a service principal, you need the `appId`, `tenant`, and `password` you saved from the [Create service principal](#create-service-principal) procedure into the `create-service-principal.json`.
+To sign in with a service principal, you need the `appId`, `tenant`, and `password` returned as the response when you created your service principal.

 1. Open VSCode and use the previously installed [Azure CLI tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) extension.
 This extension allows you to execute Azure CLI commands from the script file, line by line.
 When you run each command, a neighboring doc opens in VSCode to see the results.